telepresenceio/telepresence/GOVERNANCE-maintainer.md

 [Code of Conduct](./code-of-conduct.md)
-violations by community members will be discussed and resolved on the [private Maintainer mailing list](TODO).
+violations by community members will be discussed and resolved on the [private slack channel](https://datawire-oss.slack.com/archives/C061Q45SU4F).
 If a Maintainer is directly involved in the report, the Maintainers will instead designate two Maintainers to work with the CNCF Code of Conduct Committee in resolving it.